frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

     jdbc.migrator.active=true

-* Restart the frank!framework.
+* Restart the Frank!Framework.

-We illustrate database initialization here for H2 databases, because this database is embedded within the frank!framework and does not require a process external to it.
+We illustrate database initialization here for H2 databases, because this database is embedded within the Frank!Framework and does not require a process external to it.
 Please see https://github.com/ibissource/docker4ibis/ to see how to select a database.

 Liquibase expects a so-called
 changelog, an XML file that defines the data model and the initial data.
-The frank!framework expects it in the file
+The Frank!Framework expects it in the file
-"<project directory>/configurations/NewHorizons/DatabaseChangelog.xml".
+``<project directory>/configurations/NewHorizons/DatabaseChangelog.xml``.
 The New Horizons database described in the previous section :ref:`horizonsInterfaces` is initialized with the following
 changelog: